arrblair/blank_slate/README.md

-RPG / Point-and-Click Action Game in the Spirit of Maniac Mansion
+RPG / Point-and-Click Action|Adventure Game in the Spirit of Maniac Mansion